mdjahidhasan009/JavaScript-Note/nodejs.md

 browser, written in C++.
 It is also being used in the node.js project.
 It implements ECMAScript and WebAssembly, and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.
 Note: It can run standalone, or can be embedded into any C++ application.

+### Optimization techniques of V8 engine
+V8 engine uses the below optimization techniques.
+#### Inline expansion
+It is a compiler optimization by replacing the function calls with the corresponding function blocks.
+#### Copy elision
+This is a compiler optimization method to prevent expensive extra objects from being duplicated or copied.
+#### Inline caching
+It is a runtime optimization technique where it caches the execution of older tasks those can be lookup while executing the same task in the future.

 ## libuv Library
 Provides support for asynchronous I/O operations.